 A major benefit of clinical trials is the ability to test on multiple participants, ensuring that an outcome isn’t just tied to one person.
 However, the diversity of these multiple participants is important, to ensure that the results coincide with how the drug will be used once approved.
 Sex and race can play a part in how medications work and whether a person is likely to participate in a clinical trial.
 Read on to learn a little bit more about what you should know about making studies inclusive, accurate, and effective.
 Why Diversity Matters for Effective Clinical Research Diversity of..
 READ MORE »

 Keeping on top of regulatory changes related to cannabis is important if you want a career in the industry.
 If you enroll in our Cannabis Certificate program, you’ll learn about cannabis regulations related to both production and retail.
 Recently, Health Canada, which regulates cannabis producers, announced a major change to its approval process for cultivation licences.
 The changes could significantly impact the supply of cannabis available to cannabis stores.
 As a result, whether you’re considering a career in either the production or the retail side of the cannabis industry, the change is significant.
-What Has Changed with the Health Canada..
+What Changes Were Made Because of the..
 READ MORE »

 People working in the food industry have an obligation to ensure that the foods they work with are kept safe from cross-contamination.
 While the vast majority of food is safe, when problems do occur, such as product recalls and outbreaks of foodborne illnesses, they are often because of cross-contamination.
 Taking measures to prevent cross-contamination is something that should be done at every food facility, whether on the farm or in the kitchen.
 If you’re interested in a career in the food industry, here are three things you should know about cross-contamination.
 1. Cross-Contamination Is Likely the Leading Cause of Food..
 READ MORE »